USSR anti-religious campaign (1928–1941): Campaign against monasteries

 In 1928 the Politburo adopted a plan to eliminate monasticism in the country, and in the next several years all monasteries were officially closed.
 This was accompanied by press campaigns that depicted them as parasitic institutions that engaged in immorality (nuns were especially accused of sexual immorality).
-Many of the dispossessed monks and nuns formed semi-legal clandestine communities around the country after the closures.
-Prior to and up to this time, there had also been many believers who had taken monastic vows in secret and met with secret monastic communities that existed in Soviet cities.
+A number of the dispossessed monks and nuns formed semi-legal clandestine communities around the country after the closures.
+Prior to and up to this time, there had also been multiple believers who had taken monastic vows in secret and met with secret monastic communities that existed in Soviet cities.
 Beginning on February 18, 1932, the state conducted a campaign that resulted in near-complete annihilation of all monasticism in the country.
 On that night all of the monks and nuns in Leningrad were arrested (a total of 316), and the local prisons were filled to their limits in the subsequent period with the arrest of monks and nuns in Leningrad province.
 In Ukraine, there may have been some survival of semi-overt monasticism into the later 1930s.

 The NKVD Kul'tkommissiya, formed in 1931, was used as the chief instrument for legal supervision and forceful repression of religious communities over the next decade.

 There was another lull after the 1932 campaign that ended when it re-intensified in 1934.

 In 1934 the persecution of the Renovationist sect began to reach the proportions of the persecution of the old Orthodox church.
 This was triggered by a growing interest of Soviet youth in the Renovationist church.

 German Lutheran communities began to experience the same level of persecution and anti-religious repression as other faith communities after 1929.

 In Moscow over 400 churches and monasteries were dynamited, including the famous Cathedral of Christ the Saviour.

 Oleschuk in 1938 accused the Church and clergy of misinterpreting the new Soviet Constitution's article 146, which allowed social and public organizations to put forward candidate for election to local soviets, by thinking that this meant the Church could put forward candidates.
 The supreme procurator Andrei Vyshinsky claimed that the only public organizations that were allowed to do this were those "whose aim is active participation in the socialist construction and in national defense".
 The Church did not fall into either of these categories because it was considered anti-socialist and because Christianity taught to turn the other cheek and love one's enemies, which therefore meant Christians could not be good soldiers and defenders of the homeland.